wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 <hr>
 **Sohail Khan** · *'Being Da Da'… Show me Home?*

-*Being DaDa is lost… can you help Them find what Home means…*<br>How do Worlds meet?
+*Being Da Da is lost… can you help Them find what Home means…*<br>How do Worlds meet?
 And how do we get to know the Other when they may not speak any language?

 Huddersfield-based Sohail makes work around heritage, the impacts of British colonialism, and 'Otherness', and has made work for SPILL and National Review Of Live Art.